TheHeartstriker/Portfolio/Portfolio/src/views/scriptorium/articles/hover-cards/hoverArticle.md

 }
 ```

-Now we can track its location inside our card and provide it to our `MouseEffect`.
-Now the function itself is pretty simple conceptually.
-Here is the stages.
+Now we can track its location inside our card and provide it to our `MouseEffect` so it can apply effects around the mouse.
+So how does this function work?
+Well its pretty simple conceptually.
+And has three main stages which is the following

-- We transfer the x and y into a row and collumn location
+- We transfer the x and y of the mouse into a row and collumn location
 - We define are var's like effect radius and fall of points
 - Iterate over the effect radius cells and apply or effects

-The main effect happens when we are iterating over a square grid around the mouse the size of our chosen radius and randomly picking a cell to increase its opacity based on distance to center.
-The randomness here simulates dithering.
-Here is the code behind that.
+So we find what column and row is under our mouse.
+Define how large we want our mouse to randomly pick cells from along with defining the minimum and maximum value we want to increase said cells opacity which is based on distance.
+This will make far of cells fade faster when the render decrease every cells opacity.
+Then in the third part
+iterate over the space we defined and caculate how much we increase its opacity see if its in the radius and see if its been chosen this has a about 50% chance at is what adds the dithered look because we are going to be constantly changing and increasing different cells.
+Now how many times did I say 'cells'... here is the code.

 ```javascript
 function MouseEffect() {